 But what is a microcurrent facial you ask?
 ‘Tis where therapists move small electrical probes around your face and neck.
 This passes a teeny electrical current into your skin.
 This ‘micro’ current mimics the natural bioelectricity in our cells.
 It stimulates skin and muscle cells on your face and neck to tone, tighten and lift.
 The result is a healthier complexion that makes you look younger.
 And there are several compact, affordable and clinically proven microcurrent devices for use at home too.

-A bit of background: Bioelectricity & Electrotherapies
+About Bioelectricity & Electrotherapies

 You’re electric, baby.